hbeni/KAP140/kap140-README.txt

 - open the file 'nav-selector-config.xml' and configure your setup

-- add the file 'kap140-proprules.xml' as property rule under '<sim> … <systems>' in your set-file
+- add the file 'nav-selector.xml' as autopilot under '<sim> … <systems>' in your set-file

-- add the file 'nav-selector.xml' as property rule under '<sim> … <systems>' in your set-file
+- add the file 'kap140-proprules.xml' as autopilot under '<sim> … <systems>' in your set-file

-- add the file 'kap140-autopilot.xml' as autopilot under '<sim> … <systems>' in your set-file
+- add the file 'kap140-autopilot.xml' as property rule under '<sim> … <systems>' in your set-file

 - add the following lines under '<sim>' in your set-file: